 Simulated divided lites (SDL’s): A type of grille or grid design that creates the appearance of a number of smaller panes of glass separated by muntins, but actually uses larger lites of glass with the muntins placed between and/or on the surfaces of the glass layers.

-Single-glazing: Use of single lite of glass in a window.
+Single-glazing: The use of single lite of glass in a window.
 Generally not as energy efficient as insulating glass or other forms of double-glazing.

 Single-hung: A window resembling a double-hung, or vertically sliding window, with a fixed top sash.